Mager2112/Homework_1/README.md

 # Homework_1
-Homework with algorithms in Homework #1
+Homework with algorithms from Homework #1